fabburst/dotfiles/README.md

 <!-- -->
 ## Remapping keycaps

-Script for remapping included in I3
+Script for remapping Anne2 keybord to french layout

 <!-- -->
 ## Apps to install